 This is an internal YARN metric that shows the number of resource allocation units that pending jobs in the queue expect to be assigned.
 It's a good fit for clusters that have lots of relatively small jobs managed by Apache Hadoop® YARN.
 This scaling method doesn't require additional configuration.

 Target CPU utilization level: Scaling based on the vCPU usage metric.
 Learn more about this type of scaling in the Instance Groups documentation.

 To set up autoscaling of your cluster based on other metrics and formulas, contact support.

 You can set the following autoscaling parameters:

-- The initial size of the group (it also sets the group's minimum size).
+- The initial (minimum) size of the group.

 - Decommissioning timeout.
 Set in seconds.
-Its maximum value is one day (86400 seconds).
-The default value is 2 minutes.
+The maximum value is

 - Maximum group size.

-- Utilization measurement period to average the utilization measurements for each instance in the group.
+- The time period used when calculating the average load on each VM instance in the group.

 - Instance warmup period.
-The interval during which data from an instance isn't used after it starts.
+The interval during which instance metrics are not used after it starts.
 Average metric values for the group are used instead.